 The chosen name will appear on the cover page of the LLC's Operating Agreement.
 The business of the Company may be conducted under that name or under any other name that the Manager may determine.

 Under the Delaware Act regarding Series LLCs, there is no obligation though it is standard practice to refer the Master when using the LLC's offical name.

-E.g. for Acme LLC, conventional namig would typically be:
+E.g. for Acme LLC, in Delaware conventional naming would typically be:

-Acme LLC, a Series of OtoCo LLC however there is nothing in the Act that prohibits the use of the Series LLC by its indivdual name,
+Acme LLC, a Series of OtoCo DE LLC however there is nothing in the Act that prohibits the use of the Series LLC by its individual name,

 There's two smart contracts at work and a fair bit of legal engineering.

-Simplified, receipt of the 5 DAI to the Master smart contract for OtoCo prompts the Master to create a new smart contract for every individual Series LLC.
+Simplified, signing of a transaction (eventually, receipt of stablecoin activation payment) to the Master smart contract for OtoCo prompts the Master to create a new smart contract for every individual Series LLC.

-Your Series LLC smart contract is controlled by the wallet you used to send the DAI.
+Your Series LLC smart contract is controlled by the wallet you used to sign the tx/send the DAI.
 This means that the first Member of the LLC is effectively a wallet address, since it is that address that signed the new LLCs Operating Agreement.

-The smart contracts are fully open source and can be found here: [Link].
+The smart contracts are fully open source and can be found on our github.